Meeting Creek Railway Station

 One final photo to round out the piece, showing the station all lit up as though still in use.
 Imagine the train is due and from this angle it’s easy to go back in time.
 You can hear the distant horn, a few people mill about waiting its arrival and the station agent’s busy with last minute paperwork.
 It feels real and you don’t even have to close your eyes.

-Know more: (new windows): Canadian Northern Society and Canadian Northern Railway.
+Know more: (new tabs): Canadian Northern Society and Canadian Northern Railway.

 Make it point to stop often for new and interesting content posted regularly.